-Its appeal is obvious: being able to set goals that can be quantified and that create accountability have the greatest chance of success.
-They’ve become the defacto standard in many industries, and a fixture in sales management.
+Its appeal is obvious: being able to set goals that can be quantified and create accountability have the greatest chance of success.
+Due to this, SMART goals have become the defacto standard in many industries and a fixture in sales management.

-Knowing the effectiveness of the SMART approach, many managers want to take advantage of the framework but don’t know what goal is the best for the job.
+Knowing the SMART approach’s effectiveness, many managers want to take advantage of the framework but don’t know what goal is the best for the job.

 There’s more than a few to choose from, so we went to our experts to find out their favorite goal for boosting sales numbers, increasing revenue, and slaying the big goals.